-The Town Hall car park (otherwise known as the red cage), is close to Victoria square and within walking distance of the Gay village.
+The Town Hall car park (otherwise known as the red cage), is close to Centenary square and within walking distance of the Gay village.
 It has 6 disabled spaces and is free for blue badge users.
+Street Parking.

 The Hurst Street bays will be cordoned off during Pride.

 Also be aware that Birmingham City Centre now operates a clean air zone so certain high emission vehicles may be subject to an £8 charge.
 Vehicles with a disabled tax class are exempt.